-- Roaring Rampage of Revenge: Grizelda's reason for unleashing the dragon - it's to punish King Mildred, whom she blames for the loss of her husband and son, and she wants him to feel the pain of losing a child like she did.
+- Roaring Rampage of Revenge: Grizelda's reason for unleashing the dragon - it's to punish King Mildred, whom she blames for the loss of her husband and son, and she wants him to feel the pain of losing a child as she did.

-- Standard Hero Reward: King Mildred promises half the kingdom and his daughter's hand in marriage to whomever kills the dragon.
+- Standard Hero Reward: King Mildred promises half the kingdom and his daughter's hand in marriage to whoever kills the dragon.
 When she kills it herself, it means she can choose her own husband.

 - Sweet Polly Oliver: Princess Wilhelmina, who disguises herself as a boy named Bill when she sneaks out of the castle to find the dragon.

 - Talking Animal: A female fox, a male bear, and a female cat all accompany the protagonists on their journey, all of which have the ability to speak.